Gamer Koala

 The Best Sega Genesis Games of All Time

 The Genesis holds a special place in gaming history as one of the most iconic consoles of the 16-bit era.
-With its vibrant library of games, it solidified its legacy as a powerhouse in the gaming industry.
+Its vibrant library of games solidified its legacy as a powerhouse in the gaming industry.

 So, were you a Sega koala or a Nintendo koala?
 If you were anything like us, it just depended on the day!